feast-dev/feast/docs/reference/dqm.md

 ### Overview

-The validation process consists of the next steps:
+The validation process consists of the following steps:
-1. User prepares reference dataset (currently only [saved dataset](../getting-started/concepts/dataset.md) from historical retrieval is supported).
+1. User prepares reference dataset (currently only [saved datasets](../getting-started/concepts/dataset.md) from historical retrieval are supported).
 2. User defines profiler function, which should produce profile by given dataset (currently only profilers based on [Great Expectations](https://docs.greatexpectations.io) are allowed).
 3. Validation of tested dataset is performed with reference dataset and profiler provided as parameters.